earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 And as you keep modifying the class, you'll *likely* forget to update one of these.
 No, I'm not challenging you!

 ## How to Create Data Classes in Python

+Now let's rewrite the `Student` class as a data class (and see if it'll make things easier for us!).

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass